robdan7/Cecilion/src/Cecilion/core/README.md

-#Core
+#Cecilion Core folder
-This is the core of the engine itself.
-This is where you'll find all the fun OpenGL stuff.
+This is the private core folder of Cecilion.
+Everything inside of this directory is private and is not intended to be included by an application.